-John Connaughton is co-managing partner of Bain Capital and has been a member of the firm since 1989.
-He also serves as the head of Bain Capital Global Private Equity.
-He has played a leading role in transactions in the technology, media/consumer, and medical industries.
-Prior to joining Bain Capital, Connaughton was a strategy consultant at Bain & Company, where he provided strategic and operating improvement initiatives for Fortune 100 companies.
+Connaughton is co-managing partner of Bain Capital and global head of Bain Capital Private Equity.
+Since joining the firm in 1989, he has led or participated in numerous investments in health care, technology, and media.
+Prior to joining Bain Capital, he was a strategy consultant at Bain & Company.

-Connaughton received a B.S. in commerce with distinction from the University of Virginia, and an MBA from Harvard University Graduate School of Business, where he was a Baker Scholar.
-He lives in Chestnut Hill, Massachusetts, with his wife, Stephanie Connaughton, and their twins, Will and Neila.
-Stephanie was formerly an executive at Gillette and is currently the co-founder of Sequence Yoga Brand, LLC.
+Connaughton received a B.S. in commerce with distinction from the University of Virginia and an M.B.A. from Harvard University Graduate School of Business, where he was a Baker Scholar.
+He and his wife live in Chestnut Hill, Massachusetts, and have twin children.

-John Connaughton’s deep connection to music stems from playing bass and electric guitar since his youth and being an avid concert enthusiast.
-His extensive music collection spans many genres, from contemporary to classic rock and from jazz to ska and reggae.
+Connaughton’s deep connection to music stems from playing bass and electric guitar since his youth and being an avid concert enthusiast.
+He still plays guitar and piano, and his extensive music collection spans many genres, from contemporary to classic rock and from jazz to ska and reggae.
 His favorite bands and artists include the English Beat, the Rolling Stones, Thelonious Monk, Miles Davis, Dave Matthews, Robert Johnson, Buena Vista Social Club, and Johnny Cash.